srikrishna719/carbon_footprint_calculator/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)
 ![Status](https://img.shields.io/badge/Status-In%20Development-orange)

-EmissoNavi is a Python-based application that leverages machine learning and historical data to calculate, visualize, and reduce carbon emissions in transportation and supply chains.
+A Python-based application that leverages machine learning and historical data to calculate, visualize, and reduce carbon emissions in transportation and supply chains.
 By providing actionable insights and user-friendly visualizations, it empowers individuals and businesses to make sustainable decisions and minimize their environmental impact.

 ---